webrecorder/public-web-archives/README.md

 ### License
 ![CC0](https://licensebuttons.net/p/zero/1.0/88x31.png)

-This document and the accompanying [webarchives.yaml](webarchives.yaml) list are released into the public domain under CC0.
+This document, the [WAM](WAM.md) format and the accompanying [web archive directory](webarchives) are released into the public domain under CC0.